Caregiver & Recreational Companion

 Compensation

-• This role is funded through Colorado’s CDASS Medicaid program, which uses a task-based reimbursement model.
-Compensation must align with the program’s reimbursement guidelines and is structured around the care provided, not just household work.
+This role is funded through Colorado’s CDASS Medicaid program, which uses a task-based reimbursement model.
+Compensation must align with program guidelines and is structured around the care provided, not general household work.

 What This Role Looks Like